 D. To obtain his parent’s

-Here, the Concise Rule is embedded in a question about apostrophes.
-Let’s go through our process:
+Here, the conciseness rule is embedded in a question about apostrophes.
+Let’s go through the process:

-We definitely have one.
-“To obtain” means the same thing as “to get.”
-We certainly don’t need both.
+We definitely have redundancy here.
+“To obtain” means the same thing as “to get,” so we don’t need both.

-Well, in this case, it really just comes down to whether we want “parent’s” or “parents’.”
-The pronoun “their” indicates that Dillon has more than one parent.
-If the word is plural, then, we want the apostrophe after the “s.”
+Now it comes down to whether we want “parent’s” or “parents’.”
+The pronoun “their” tells you Dillon has more than one parent.
+Since the word is plural, the apostrophe should go after the “s.”

 So, do you know the correct answer?